Adamancia Vault

 • No advertisements.
 Nothing is injected into your browsing: no banners, no sponsor slots, no "promoted" anything.

 • Never shared, never monetized.
-We will never share your data with third parties or generate revenue from it.
-You can optionally opt in to anonymously share channel ids — only the id, never titles or watch history — to help classify creators for everyone.
+We will never share your information with third parties or make money from it.
+You can optionally contribute a public channel link - never titles or viewing history - to improve the shared creator map.

 • No hidden monetization.
 No trackers, no affiliate funnels, no data brokering quietly running in the background.